CodezPoet/code_examples/README.md

 I have noticed sometimes recruiters or job ads (not mentioning names) are unclear about Developer Level, or pass on the wrong information to a Developer reviewing code, e.g. calling me Senior, when I haven't called myself that, which leads to confusion between a Developer and myself.

 Other developers and myself put me on Medior Level at this time, with intent to grow to Senior.
-It depends a bit on the language or framework for example, some things more Junior others more Senior: overall a solid Medior.
+It depends a bit on the language or framework for example, some things more Junior others more Senior.

 ## Coding Convention